zengdoherty/quizapp/README.md

-# Quiz Dashboard for hosting quizzes remotely over Zoom
+# Quiz Dashboard for hosting quizzes remotely over on a web browser through Zoom and other video confrencing software